Composer George Frideric Handel

 Alone, Alcina, betrayed and desperate, summons every spirit under her power to defend her realm… but nothing answers her incantations.

 Act III Oronte throws Morgana’s claims of freedom back in her face as she attempts to reconcile with him, but cannot keep himself from taking her back.
-Alcina finds Ruggiero and makes a last effort to regain his love or threaten him into staying, but Ruggiero has regained his old confidence and rejects her once and for all.
-Alcina attempts to hold Oberto hostage with his transfigured father, but Oberto realizes her intent and fights back.
+Alcina finds Ruggiero and makes a last effort to regain his love or threaten him into staying, but her fantasies shatter in the face of reality.
+Bradamante sets out to rescue Alcina’s other victims and, with her encouragement, Ruggiero regains his old confidence.
 Bradamante and Ruggiero stand together against Alcina’s threats and pleas, and break the source of her power.
-All her spells are immediately broken, and everyone is freed from Alcina’s magic.
+All the spells are immediately broken, and everyone is freed from Alcina’s magic.